bcdavasconcelos/DEVONthink-3/Applescripts/Portable merged view of records (ngan's original).md

 				set addName to false
 			end if
-			if theParameters's item 6 is "True" then set addSeparator to true
+			if theParameters's item 6 is "True" then set addSeperator to true
 			else
-				set addSeparator to false
+				set addSeperator to false
 			end if
 			if theParameters's item 7 is "True" then set includePDF to true